-The Council's Usable Reserves have increased in the year from £53.1m to £61.6m due to surpluses in year, receipts of Section 106 planning contributions plus asset sale receipts.
+The Council's Usable Reserves have decreased slightly in the year from £61.6 m to £61m due to the repayment of Government Self Financing debt repayment, surpluses in year, receipts of Section 106 planning contributions plus asset sale receipts.

-Detail of the Council's Usable Reserves can be found in Note 24 to the Financial Statements but a summary chart showing the movement between 2019/20 and 2020/21 is below:
+Detail of the Council's Usable Reserves can be found in Note 24 to the Financial Statements but a summary chart showing the movement between 2020/21 and 2021/22 is below:

-Unusable reserves have decreased from £60.3m to £43.3m mainly due to an increase in the pension deficit of £15.1m as detailed in Note 34 and a decrease in the Collection Fund adjustment account due to a large Business Rates deficit in year.
+Unusable reserves have increased from £43.3m to £79m mainly due to a decrease in the pension deficit of £12m as detailed in Note 34 and an increase in the revaluation reserve due to an upward revaluation of Council Dwelling £10m.
 Further detail of the Unusable Reserves held by the Council is listed in Note 25.